Education Research Current About VU Amsterdam NL

 ASI Fellowship of the Anthropocene

-In the context of VU’s profile theme Science for Sustainability and hosted by the Amsterdam Sustainability Institute in collaboration with VU faculties, a fellowship has been set up to allow a researcher to study a topic related to the challenges of the Anthropocene.
+Hosted by the Amsterdam Sustainability Institute in collaboration with VU faculties, the fellowship allows a researcher to study a topic related to the challenges of the Anthropocene at VU Amsterdam.

-The VU Anthropocene Fellowship is an annual ‘residency’ of 4 months that allows a selected researcher to study a topic related to the Anthropocene from the planet/nature, behaviour/society or ethics/religion perspective and to establish the concept at VU Amsterdam.
-Collaboration with VU and external researchers of other disciplines as well as external stakeholders is encouraged.
-Outreach activities form an important part of the fellowship and can take the form of a lecture series or workshops, for example.
+The VU Anthropocene Fellowship is an annual residency programme of 4 months during which a selected researcher studies a topic related to the Anthropocene from the planet/nature, behaviour/society or ethics/religion perspective at Vrije Universiteit Amsterdam.
+Collaboration with VU and external researchers of other disciplines as well as stakeholders is encouraged and outreach activities form an important part of the fellowship.

-Due to the complexity of the challenges, the fellowship examines them from different perspectives: the planet/nature, behaviour/society and ethics/religion perspective.
-These alternate with every term, with the next edition focused on planet/nature starting in September 2026.
-The current fellowship was awarded to Dr. Hilda P. Koster.
+Due to the complexity of the challenges in the Anthropocene, the fellowship examines them from different perspectives: the planet/nature, behaviour/society and ethics/religion perspective.
+These alternate with every term, with the current fellowship focusing on ethics/religion which has been awarded to Dr. Hilda P. Koster.

-“Animals are running away from us” documentary, in which fellow prof dr Pim Martens discusses past patterns and future pathways with representatives of various indigenous cultures and religious beliefs.
+• In the 'Animals are running away from us' documentary fellow Prof Pim Martens discusses our relationship with the natural environment and explores past patterns and future pathways with representatives of various indigenous cultures and religious beliefs.

 VU 2026 Distinguished Fellow of the Anthropocene